Mojeda01/Evil-Slots/README.md

 - Multiple paylines and configurable reel symbols
 - Special features like wilds, scatters, and bonus rounds
 - Real-time logging of each spin for analysis
-- Interactive GUI with animations and sound effects
 - Comprehensive diagnostics tool for performance tracking

 Marco - marco.oj01@gmail.com